 In Part 1 of this blog posting series, we covered the aspects of planning a desert hiking trip at home.
 We discussed the different tools and techniques that are available and also covered the important aspects to keep in mind while planning the route.
 We now know how to use Google Maps, Google Earth, OpenStreetMap for our purposes and know the strengths & weaknesses of the different tools.

 In this Part 2 of the series, we will go through the steps to actually use the prepared track out in the field.
 What are the tools that are available?
 What specifics need to be considered?
 I will guide you through my setup step-by-step.
 Again, same disclaimer in Part 1:

 While in the past you had multiple hardware devices, often one for each purpose, you have it all consolidated today into the smartphone.
 For outdoor aspects, this helps a lot since you simply save weight and space.
-Personally, I can not recommend to invest into a specific GPS hardware anymore since you can cover the same requirements with your smartphone as well – even with better capabilities such as better quality maps, easier handling etc. and you save space, weight and money.
-(There might be some specific cases where this does not count) – but I didn’t come across those situations so far.
+Personally, I can not recommend to invest into a specific GPS hardware anymore since you can cover the same requirements with your smartphone as well - even with better capabilities such as better quality maps, easier handling etc. and you save space, weight and money.
+There might be some specific cases where this does not count, but I didn’t come across any of those situations so far.
 Check out this article in case you want to get a different opinion.